term7/RaspberryPi-USB-Privacy-Gadget/README.md

 sudo sed -i "s/^    password: default/    password: \"$(mkpasswd -m bcrypt "$PASSWORD")\"/" ~/build/AdGuardHome/AdGuardHome.yaml

 ```
-Change YOUR-NEW-PASSWORD to a safe password of your choice!
+**⚠ Replace YOUR-NEW-PASSWORD with a strong password of your choice.
+Consider using a password manager to generate a secure password.**

 #### 4. Restart AdGuardHome